 Details of where the VCMA Project will take place.
 If the VCMA Project is collaborative, the Funding Licensee area(s) in which the project will take place should be identified.

-This project will take place in Bradford.
+This project will take place in the Keighley, Airedale and the Craven areas of Bradford.

 Approved by

 Eileen Brown Customer Experience Director